Francis Borkowski: Appalachian State University

 In 1993, Borkowski was appointed Appalachian State University's fifth chancellor.
 During his tenure he expanded the University's outreach program.
-Holmes Convocation Center, a science building, was built during his time at Appalachian State.
+Holmes Convocation Center, the university’s basketball and multi-purpose arena, was built during his time at Appalachian State.
 Though the university had improvements, there was controversy over some of the actions executed by Borkowski.
 Between 1995 and 1997, many rapes occurred on campus, and some blamed Borkowski for weak leadership and failure to punish perpetrators vigorously.
 Similar questions had been raised about his time at the University of South Florida, where a star basketball player avoided punishment despite reports that he had raped and/or sexually assaulted six women over the course of some months.
 The athlete did not receive any punishment and was still eligible to play in 1989 and 1990.
 In 2002, he designated an area on campus a "free-speech-zone," which was created in response to students protesting American foreign policy.
 Foundation for Individual Rights in Education (FIRE), a civil liberties group, questioned the constitutionality of the zone.
 In response to FIRE, ASU limited its "free-speech-zone" acts.
-ASU He resigned as chancellor in June 2003.
+He resigned as chancellor in June 2003.

-Personal life
+Personal life and death

-Borkowski met his wife, Kay, at IU.
+Borkowski met his wife, Kay Kaiser, at Indiana University.
 They married in 1959.
+Borkowski died in Valle Crucis, North Carolina, on January 19, 2025, at the age of 88.